-Conflict reduces agricultural output and efficiency.
-Widespread land abandonment may result from farmers being displaced, killed or unable to support production.
-During periods of heightened insecurity, many households shift away from more profitable crops requiring higher investment to subsistence farming of lower-risk crops and cut back on investments that would increase productive capacity.
-Labor shortages result from workers being displaced, injured or killed, and key inputs such as seeds or fertilizer may become pricier and/or more difficult to obtain.
-In Yemen, agricultural production has reduced significantly.
-Land has been abandoned as farmers and agricultural workers are displaced, crops and fields have been directly attacked, and fuel shortages have increased the cost of production and transportation.

-Water scarcity is the most important factor limiting agricultural production and fuel shortages have made irrigation costlier.
-In 2016, the area cultivated decreased by 38 per cent, on average.
-In the heavily agricultural Tihama region, all groundwater-related agriculture was suspended, cultivated areas fell to 39 per cent of prewar levels and yields were reduced to 42 per cent pre-war levels.
+Conflict reduces agricultural output88 and efficiency.89 Widespread land abandonment may result from farmers being displaced, killed or unable to support production.90 During periods of heightened insecurity, many households shift away from more profitable crops requiring higher investment to subsistence farming of lower-risk crops91 and cut back on investments that would increase productive capacity.92 Labor shortages result from workers being displaced, injured or killed,93 and key inputs such as seeds or fertilizer may become pricier and/or more difficult to obtain.94 In Yemen, agricultural production has reduced significantly.
+Land has been abandoned as farmers and agricultural workers are displaced, crops and fields have been directly attacked, and fuel shortages have increased the cost of production and transportation.95 irrigation costlier.
+In 2016, the area cultivated decreased by 38 per cent, on average.96 In the heavily agricultural Tihama region, all groundwater-related agriculture was suspended, cultivated areas fell to 39 per cent of prewar levels and yields were reduced to 42 per cent pre-war levels.97